 Compensation and Payroll

-View my pay statement?
-Employees can view, print, email and/or download their current pay statement as well as pay statements from the previous three years.
-In order to access an on-line pay statement, employees must log in using their university NetID and password.
-For assistance with NetID or password, contact the Help Desk at 425-4000.
+Employees can view, print, email and/or download their current pay statement as well as pay statements from the previous three years through Employee Self Service.

 An email notification will be sent to the employee's NetID@tennessee.edu email address on the day prior to a pay date.
 This is a reminder that the on-line pay statement is available for viewing.
 Read MORE...